-Refer to the instructions outlined in Section 2, Stacking the Trays, in conjunction with this section when re-assembling the LO-OPRO II Trays.
+Refer to the instructions outlined in Section 2, Stacking the Trays, in conjunction with this section when re-assembling the LO-PRO III Trays.

 Trays and bubble plates (with downcomers) need to be restacked to the sump in the order they were removed.
 Orientation of the bubble plates is critical also in that the downcomers attached need to alternate from front to back.
-One downcomer (the one attached to the bubble plate for the sump) is longer than the rest and must go with the first bubble plate.
-Figures 4-1 and 4-2 show the two kinds of downcomers and bubble plates that come with the LO-PRO II system.
+One downcomer (the one attached to the bubble plate for the sump) is taller than the rest and must go with the first bubble plate.
+Figure 4-2 shows the two kinds of downcomers used on the LO-PRO III system.
 See Section 8 for a listing of part numbers.